thephez/docs-core/docs/reference/p2p-network-message-headers.md

 # Message Headers

-All messages in the network protocol use the same container format, which provides a required multi-field <<glossary:message header>> and an optional payload.
+All messages in the network protocol use the same container format, which provides a required multi-field [message header](../resources/glossary.md#message-header) and an optional payload.
 The message header format is:

 | Bytes | Name         | Data Type | Description
 | :-------: |--------------|-----------|-------------